Fixed Income Explanation, Types, and Impact on Economy

 - Eurobonds is the common name for Eurodollar bonds.
 They are corporate bonds issued in euros instead of their own country's currency or U.S. dollars.

-- Exchange Traded Funds track the performance of a bond index.
+- Exchange-traded funds (ETFs) track the performance of a bond index.
 They aren't actively managed like a mutual fund.
 Bond ETFs are popular because they have low costs.

 - Options give a buyer the right, but not the obligation, to trade a bond at a certain price on an agreed-upon future date.
 The right to buy a bond is called a call option.
 The right to sell a bond is the put option.
 They are traded on a regulated exchange.